zschocke2/courses-workshop-3-handel-seminar-2019/chapter1.md

 ```

 As we have seen in the previous task, there is big noise in the data.
 To smooth it we use a moving average.
 Moving averages are used to smooth data by calculating local means.
-As neighbouring observations of a time series are likely to be similar in value, averaging eliminates some of the randomness in the data, leaving a smooth trend-cycle component.
+As neighboring observations of a time series are likely to be similar in value, averaging eliminates some of the randomness in the data, leaving a smooth trend-cycle component.
 The elements of the centered simple moving average of the order p are given by
 X ̅_t^p=1/p ∑_(i=-q)^q x_t+i, and p=2q+1, where q is the oneside timeframe of a centered fixed subset.
 In our example we want to use a binwidth of 30 minutes, that means that the oneside timeframe is 15 minutes, or rather 30, because we work with 30-second-intervals, so that q=30.